openebs-archive/openebs-docs/docs/cstor.md

 From 0.8.1 onwards, cStor support ephemeral disks for creating cStor Pools with High availability.
 To support ephemeral disk, OpenEBS cStor volume replicas have a property `quorum` at ZFS layer.
 Setting this property to `ON` makes the ZFS volume to be part of quorum decisions at target .
 This means, the volume replicas which are connected to the target with the quorum value `ON` will be considered that volume replica is existing to process IO or not.
 If the quorum property is set to `OFF`, this makes the target to accept this replica(currently new replicas are not allowed to connect to the target), and triggers rebuild on this ZFS volume, and ZFS volume automatically sets 'quorum' as `ON` once the rebuilding is done.
 ZFS quorum is like once it is set to `ON` it can’t revert back it to `OFF`, but the reverse is allowed.
 Once the enough no.of volume replicas,that is as mentioned in replication factor are connected then target will not accept none of replica to connect.

+When the replica is connected with quorum OFF, OpenEBS will allow WRITE IO on the all the volume replicas irrespective of quorum property, but read IO’s are allowed on the replica which is set to quorum ON.
+Volume will be in RW mode only if the 51% of volume replicas are connected with quorum ON.

 ## Monitoring cStor pools and volumes

 The easiest way to monitor cStor pools and volumes is through MayaOnline.
 The volume metrics are scraped and uploaded to MayaOnline where users can browse historical volume performance.
 MayaOnline also provides the topology view where detailed live status of Volumes, snapshots, clones, pools and disks is obtained.
 Through the topology view , users get granular details of each of these Kubernetes resources in an intuitive graphical user interface.